arboulahdour/flaskapp-devops/README.md

-# Flask Application For DevOps Using Docker
+# Flask App For DevOps Using Docker

 The goal of this example is to show you how to get a Python-Flask application into a Docker container.
 The guide is intended for development, and not for production deployment.
 The guide assumes you have a basic understanding of how a Python application is structured.
 We will create a simple web application in Python, then we will build a Docker image for that application, and lastly, we will instantiate a container from that image.